arrow_back Ideas

 Speed is the benefit, not the goal

 The reason AI-assisted development is genuinely valuable isn't that it produces code faster.
-It's that it frees up cognitive bandwidth for the parts of the job that actually require judgment.
+It's that it frees up the developer for the parts of the job that actually require judgment.

 A senior developer using AI assistance isn't outsourcing the thinking.
-They're outsourcing the typing — and some of the more mechanical problem-solving — so they can focus on architecture, edge cases, and whether the thing being built is actually the right thing.
+They're outsourcing the typing — and some of the more mechanical problem-solving — so they can focus on architecture, edge cases, and whether they're actually building the right thing.

 The speed is real, but it's a side effect of doing the job better, not a shortcut around doing it properly.